owuorviny109/SafariSmart/README.md

 - Built with passion for Kenya
 - Powered by Google's Gemini AI
 - Inspired by Kenya's incredible natural beauty
+- Developed as part of Web Development training at [eMobilis Mobile Technology Institute](https://learn.emobilis-lms.org/)
+- Special thanks to instructor [Joseph Ridge](https://github.com/JosephRidge) for guidance and mentorship

 ---